czq1989/tow/README.md

 On Windows, make sure you have installed vs2017 or later before running premake5.bat.

-On other platforms, you should install [premake5](https://premake.github.io/download.html), [make](https://www.gnu.org/software/make/) and [Literate](https://github.com/zyedidia/Literate) corresponding to the platform, and then enter the command:
+On other platforms, you should install [premake5](https://premake.github.io/download.html), [make](https://www.gnu.org/software/make/) and [Literate](https://github.com/zyedidia/Literate) corresponding to the platform, and then type in the command:

 ```C++
 make -C lit all